This is the part in the romantic comedy when I realize I’ve been wrong about them the whole time.

 RM (Kim Namjoon, Namjoon, Rap Monster, “God of Destruction”).
 Rap line, incredible lyricist.
 Leader of the group.
 (Also spokesperson and translator, since he’s the most fluent in English.)

 Jimin (Park Jimin, Jiminie).
 Dancer, vocals, visual.
-Astonishingly talented dancer, huge flirt.
+Astonishingly talented dancer.
 Besties with V.